Dentofacial Deformities

 3. Will I experience discomfort or pain during pre-surgical orthodontic treatment?

 Orthodontic treatment uses certain appliances to move your teeth with gentle pressure.
 When braces are put in place, and after every subsequent visit during activation, you may feel some discomfort.
-Your teeth and gums may initially feel a bit tender,
+Your teeth and gums may initially feel a bit tender, but usually, this only lasts from around 36 to 48 hours.
+The degree of the discomfort varies in between patients from minimal to mild and, if necessary, an over the counter pain killer will relieve the symptoms.

 4. What is expected of me during orthodontic treatment?